-In the late 1960s, a group of nurse leaders from Spokane proposed developing a consortium baccalaureate nursing (BSN) program that would serve Eastern Washington, North Idaho and Western Montana: the Intercollegiate Center for Nursing Education (ICNE).
-ICNE was the nation’s first cooperative baccalaureate degree program in nursing education and educational institutions included Eastern Washington State College (now Eastern Washington University), Fort Wright College of the Holy Names, Washington State University, and Whitworth College (now Whitworth University).
+In the mid-1960s, there were no four-year nursing programs in all of Eastern Washington.
+Nurses in the region were educated in diploma programs offered by area hospitals.
+Yet a visionary group of nurse leaders from Spokane knew the bachelor’s degree would become increasingly important in the profession.
+They proposed an innovative solution: to create a consortium baccalaureate nursing (BSN) program that would serve Eastern Washington, North Idaho and Western Montana.
+Called the Intercollegiate Center for Nursing Education (ICNE), the consortium was the first of its kind in the nation and included Eastern Washington State College (now Eastern Washington University), Fort Wright College of the Holy Names, Washington State University, and Whitworth College (now Whitworth University).
 ICNE became a successful model for consortium colleges and universities nationwide.

 In the summer of 1969, the inaugural class of 37 BSN students entered the Carnegie Library Building for their first day of class.
 Attendance grew quickly and by 1973 there were more than 200 junior-level nurses.
 The increased attendance led to growing the BSN program and offering it statewide at sites in Walla Walla, Tri-Cities, Yakima, and Wenatchee in the late ’70s.

 The consortium moved to the Magnuson Nursing Building on Fort George Wright Drive in 1980 and soon after began offering a master of nursing program.

 By 1990, WSU had advanced its technological capabilities and began offering a two-way television network where classes could be viewed by the college’s nursing sites outside of Spokane.
 These capabilities allowed ICNE to develop the state’s first RN-BSN program in Spokane, Vancouver, and Tri-Cities for registered nurses to continue their education while balancing careers and family obligations.